grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

 * End-to-end tests
 * TestHost-based ASP.Net Core tests
-* Application logic tests (in terms of hexagonal architecture - tests that test the inner hexagon with real adapters replaced by test adapters)
+* Application logic tests (in terms of hexagonal architecture - tests that test the hexagon with real adapters replaced by test adapters)
 * Adapter tests (in terms of hexagonal architecture)

 Also, I was able to use it when writing the following kinds of apps: